zachnguyen/Data-Science---Springboard/README.md

 SQL
 Yammer SQL Case Study
 Key Skills

-## SQL
-Time Series Analysis
-Applied Plotting and Charting
-This is a SQL case study as proposed from Mode Analytics at https://modeanalytics.com/.
-The Jupyter notebook in this repository is a cleaned up verison of the original case study which contains all original SQL queries, and can be found here: https://modeanalytics.com/mooseburger/reports/14cbbb5670b8

-## JSON
-Data Wrangling with JSON
-Key Skills

-## JSON Manipulation and Extraction
-Applied Plotting and Charting
-An exercise of data extraction and exploration utilizing a JSON data source

 ## Data Science Chalenge - Ultimate Inc.
 Ultimate Challenge Parts 1 & 2